McSonk/brain-imaging/code/README.md

 With matlab execute `motionCorrection y01_individual_prepro_desktop.mat`.
 It'll do the following:

-* Realign
+* Realign -- Corrects for head motion by realigning all the images in the time series to a reference image.
-* Slice timing
+* Slice timing -- Corrects for differences in acquisition time between slices.
-* Coregister t2 to REP1
+* Coregister t2 to REP1 -- Aligns the T2-weighted image to the reference image (REP1) from the same subject.
 * Coregister T2 to t2 (from previous step)
-* Segmentation
+* Segmentation -- Separates the different tissue types within the MRI images (e.g., gray matter, white matter, cerebrospinal fluid).

+#### Dartel template creation

-Then, within SPM, execute the batch `dartel_create_template_desk.mat`.
+Then, **within SPM**, execute the batch `dartel_create_template_desk.mat`.
 This is a manual step.

+> The DARTEL (Diffeomorphic Anatomical Registration Through Exponentiated Lie Algebra) template is a tool used in neuroimaging for more accurate inter-subject registration of brain images.
+As a result, this will create Template_1.nii, Template_2.nii, ..., Template_6.nii files

+#### Normalise to MNI Space

 Finally, execute `applyTemplate o01_norm_to_mni.mat`.
 This will create `swa` files

+> Normalization to MNI space is a crucial step in MRI preprocessing that ensures that brain images from different subjects are aligned to a common template.
+MNI refers to the Montreal Neurological Institute, which provides a standardized brain template widely used in neuroimaging.

+### 1st level analysis

+The fMRI model specification function in SPM is used to define the experimental design and specify the statistical model for analysing functional MRI (fMRI) data

+This step is crucial for setting up the General Linear Model (GLM) that will be used to estimate the effects of different experimental conditions or regressors on the fMRI data

+#### Model Specification